coq/coq/doc/sphinx/addendum/type-classes.rst

       { le : A -> A -> bool }.

-This declaration means that any instance of the ``Ord`` class must have an instance of ``EqDec``.
+This declaration means that any instance of the ``Ord`` typeclass must have an instance of ``EqDec``.
 The parameters of the subclass contain at least all the parameters of its superclasses in their order of appearance (here A is the only one).
 As we have seen, ``Ord`` is encoded